Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

-{\bf Youssin Conjecture \cite{Yo,BBM}:} \em Given a singular complex algebraic sub-variety $X_0$ of pure dimension $n$ embedded in a complex (algebraic) manifold $M_0$, there exists a resolution of singularities of $\sgm:(X,E) \to X_0$, which is a locally finite composition of blowings-up with regular (algebraic) centers, such that at each point $\ula$ of the exceptional divisor $E$, the pull-back, onto the resolved manifold $X$, of the inner metric of $X_0$ (inherited from the ambient Hermitian metric in $M_0$) by the resolution mapping $\sgm$ is (locally) quasi-isometric to a sum of the "Hermitian squares" of (exactly $n$ independent) differentials of monomials in the exceptional divisor $E$ (with additional properties on the integral powers). \em
+{\bf Youssin Conjecture \cite{Yo,BBGM}:} \em Given a singular complex algebraic sub-variety $X_0$ of pure dimension $n$ embedded in a complex (algebraic) manifold $M_0$ , there exists a resolution of singularities $\sgm:(X,E) \to X_0$ of $X_0$, which is a locally finite composition of blowings-up with regular (algebraic) centers, such that at each point $\ula$ of the exceptional divisor $E$, the pull-back, onto the resolved manifold $X$, of the inner metric of $X_0$ (inherited from the ambient Hermitian metric in $M_0$) by the resolution mapping $\sgm$ is (locally) quasi-isometric to a sum of the "Hermitian squares" of (exactly $n$ independent) differentials of monomials in the exceptional divisor $E$.
+Furthermore, the integer vectors made of the power of each monomials must be linearly independent and totally ordered. \em

-A few articles claiming proving the complex $3$-dimensional case of Youssin's conjecture were published in the late 1990s and early 2000s, but they were either incomplete or with serious errors.
-Nevertheless the very recent preprint \cite{BBM} proposes a problem equivalent to Youssin's which is better adapted to resolution singularities techniques.
-Moreover this preprint closes Youssin's Conjecture in the case of real and complex surfaces (algebraic or analytic) and also provides a proof for $3$-folds singularities.
+Our joint article \cite{BBGM} proposes a problem equivalent to Youssin's, which is better adapted to resolution singularities techniques, proving Youssin's Conjecture in the case of real and complex (algebraic or analytic) surfaces and $3$-folds singularities.

-Our goal in the present paper is to focus only on the case of real analytic surface singularities from the point of view we started with in the introduction.
-Moreover our previous joint works \cite{GrGr}, \cite{GrSa} dealing with the inner metric of singular surfaces and \cite{Gra1} dealing with a singular metric on a regular surface, are exemplifying the need of a description of the inner metric which is finer than Hsiang \& Pati's.
+The present paper focuses only on real analytic surface singularities from the above point of view.
+Each of our joint works, \cite{GrGr} deals with the geodesics of cuspidal surface singularities ending at the singular point, while \cite{GrSa} and \cite{Gra1} deal with germs of gradient differential equations over real surface singularities, requires a tailored description of a singular metric over a regular surface nearby an exceptional curve, finer than Hsiang \& Pati's normal form.

-Given a real analytic surface singularity $S$ in an ambient real analytic manifold $M$ and given a $2$ symmetric tensor $\kp$ on $M$, we would like to know, as in the case of the inner metric, whether we may obtain a useful and simple presentation of the pull-back, on a resolved surface, of the restriction of $\kp$ onto $S$.
+Given a real analytic surface singularity $S$ in an ambient real analytic manifold $M$ endowed with a real analytic metric, given a $2$-symmetric tensor $\kp$ on $M$, can we find, as in the case of the inner metric, a useful and simple local presentation of the pull-back, on a resolved surface, of the restriction of $\kp$ to the regular part of $S$?